Georgegipa/UKP/README.md

 # UKP
 (Universal KeyPad)

+A simple arduino pro micro macro keyboard with profile support and more!
+## Features
+* Support for multiple profiles.
+* Fully customizable
+* Support for macros and advanced macros ([macro commands](#macro-commands))
+* Display current profile in a number of diffrent ways:
+    * Binary output (speaker or led)
+    * 7 Segment display

 ## Project Roadmap
 * ~~Create a keypad with multiple profiles~~ (v0.2+)
 * Revamp Macros logic & MacrosEngine